Juan Perón

-Perón's presidencies were highly influential for initiating industrialization in Argentina, expanding social rights (for workers, children, women and the elderly) and making public university tuition-free.
-Alongside his wife, Eva Duarte ("Evita"), they also pushed for women's suffrage, provided charity and built approximately half a million houses.
-Due to these policies, they were immensely popular among the Argentine working class.
-His government was also known to employ authoritarian tactics; many dissidents were fired, exiled, or arrested and much of the press was closely controlled.
-Several fascist war criminals, such as Josef Mengele, Adolf Eichmann and Ante Pavelić, were given refuge in Argentina during this time.

-Perón was re-elected by a fairly wide margin, though his second term (1952–1955) was more troubled.
-Eva, a major source of support, died a month after his inauguration in 1952.
-The religious tolerance of the government and the charity made by the Eva Perón foundation (historically provided by the church) damaged his standing with the Catholic Church.
-After an attempt to sanction the divorce law and deporting two Catholic priests, he was mistakenly thought to have been excommunicated, and pro-Church elements of the Argentine Navy and Air Force bombed Plaza de Mayo in Buenos Aires in June 1955.
-More than 300 civilians were killed in this coup attempt, which in turn prompted violent reprisals against churches by Perón's supporters.
-Within months, a successful coup deposed him.
+Perón's administration was influential for initiating industrialization, expanding social rights, and making university tuition-free.
+Alongside his wife, Eva Duarte (Evita), the government granted women the right to vote, built half a million houses, and provided charity, especially to children, and became immensely popular among the working class.
+It also employed controversial tactics: dissidents were fired from their jobs, arrested or exiled, and the press was controlled.
+Several high-profile Nazi war criminals found refuge in Argentina.
+Perón was re-elected by a landslide in 1951, though his second term (1952–55) was troubled.
+Eva died soon after his inauguration.
+Religious tolerance and charity given by Eva's foundation (historically provided by the church) damaged his standing with the Catholic Church.
+After an attempt to sanction a divorce law and deporting two priests, he was mistakenly thought to have been excommunicated, and pro-Church elements of the armed forces bombed Plaza de Mayo, Buenos Aires, in June 1955.
+300 civilians were killed in this coup attempt, which prompted reprisals against churches by Perón supporters; a coup deposed him.

-During the following period of two military dictatorships, interrupted by two civilian governments, the Peronist party was outlawed and Perón was exiled.
-Over the years he lived in Paraguay, Venezuela, Panama and Spain.
-When the Peronist Héctor José Cámpora was elected president in 1973, Perón returned to Argentina amidst the Ezeiza massacre and was soon after elected president for a third time (12 October 1973 – 1 July 1974).
-During this term, left- and right-wing Peronists were permanently divided and violence between them erupted, which Perón was unable to resolve.
-His minister José López Rega formed the Argentine Anticommunist Alliance, believed to have committed at least hundreds of extrajudicial killings and kidnappings.
-Perón's third wife, María Estela Martínez, known as Isabel Perón, was elected as vice president on his ticket and succeeded him as president upon his death in 1974.
-Political violence only intensified and she was ousted in 1976, followed by a period of even deadlier repression under the junta of Jorge Rafael Videla.

-Although they are still controversial figures, Juan and Eva Perón are nonetheless considered icons by their supporters.
-The Peróns' followers praised their efforts to eliminate poverty and to dignify labour, while their detractors considered them demagogues and dictators.
-The Peróns gave their name to the political movement known as Peronism, which in present-day Argentina is represented mainly by the Justicialist Party.
+During the following military dictatorships, the Peronist party was outlawed and Perón exiled.
+He lived in Paraguay, Venezuela, Panama and Spain.
+When the Peronist Héctor José Cámpora was elected president in 1973, Perón returned amidst the Ezeiza massacre and was himself elected president for a third time (October 1973–July 1974).
+Violence erupted between left- and right-wing Peronists, which Perón was unable to resolve.
+His minister José López Rega formed the Argentine Anticommunist Alliance, believed to have committed hundreds of extrajudicial killings.
+Perón's third wife, Isabel Perón, was elected vice president on his ticket, and succeeded him upon his death in 1974.
+She was ousted in 1976, and followed by even deadlier repression under the junta of Jorge Rafael Videla.
+Although controversial figures, Juan and Eva Perón are considered icons by supporters.
+The Peróns' followers praise their efforts to eliminate poverty and dignify labour, while detractors consider them demagogues and dictators.
+The Peróns gave their name to the political movement known as Peronism, which is represented mainly by the Justicialist Party.